-Evaporator and concentrator systems designed for troubleshooting incorporate measurements and calculations that display, trend, and archive ΔT and BPR values for each body.
+Evaporator and concentrator systems designed for troubleshooting incorporate measurements and calculations that display, trend, and archive $\Delta T$ and BPR values for each body.

-The classic individual body performance parameter is the temperature difference (ΔT) between the saturated vapor temperature on one side of the heating surface and the outlet liquor temperature on the other side.
+The classic individual body performance parameter is the temperature difference ( $\Delta$ T) between the saturated vapor temperature on one side of the heating surface and the outlet liquor temperature on the other side.
 The saturated vapor temperature is calculated from the corresponding measured vapor pressure.
+Table 5.9 shows some values of corresponding pairs of steam pressures and saturated steam temperatures.